beameio/beame-sdk/README.md

 ![provisioning flowchart](img/clientProvisionFlowchart.jpg)

 ### There are three interleaved flows in the provisioning process:
- - *CPS flow* - process takes place on the *Customer* provisioning station, controls the whole process;
+ - *Clerk Station Flow* - process takes place on the *Customer* provisioning station, controls the whole process;
- - *Matching/Auth flow* - background process controlled by Customer’s *Matching/Authorization server*;
+ - *Matching/Auth Flow* - background process controlled by Customer’s *Matching/Authorization server*;
- - *Client flow* - process that takes place on the mobile device.
+ - *Client Flow* - process that takes place on the mobile device.
 Requires corresponding mobile Beame SDK services.

 # Mastering the Beame-SDK